-- Key Takeaways for Your FIRE Journey
+- Start Your FIRE Journey

 - Understanding FIRE: The Foundation of Early Retirement